symfony-cmf/Routing/README.md

 your routes.

 Additionally, this component is meant to provide useful router implementations.
-Currently, there is the *DoctrineRouter* that routes based on doctrine database entities or documents that extend Symfony2 Route objects.
+Currently, there is the *DynamicRouter* that routes based on a implemented repository that provide Symfony2 Route objects.
+The repository can be implemented using a database, for example with doctrine phpcr-odm or doctrine orm.

 **Note**: To use this component outside of the Symfony2 framework context, have a look at the [Symfony2 Routing component](https://github.com/symfony/Routing)